Dispatch-Aware Ragged Attention for Pruned Vision Transformers: The Dispatch Overhead

 \subsection{Decomposing Overhead vs.\ Compute}

-To validate that the speed difference is dispatch overhead and not algorithmic, we decompose each measurement into its floor (minimum observed time across all configs) plus residual compute time.
+To validate that the speed difference is dispatch overhead and not algorithmic, we decompose each measurement into its floor (latency at 80\% pruning, where compute is negligible) plus residual compute time.

 \Cref{tab:decompose} reveals the mechanism at BS=32.
-FA2 varlen is $\geq$98\% dispatch overhead at \emph{every} pruning level---its 62$\us$ floor exceeds the total compute for 6{,}304 tokens.
-Our Triton kernel at 0\% pruning spends 38\% on overhead and the rest on compute; at 50\% pruning the workload drops below the 40$\us$ floor and the kernel becomes overhead-dominated too, but the lower floor means it still completes faster.
+At 50--80\% pruning, FA2 is fully dispatch-overhead bound: its ${\sim}50\us$ floor exceeds all compute, so no further speedup is possible regardless of how many tokens are pruned.
+Our Triton kernel at 0\% pruning spends only 18\% on overhead (24$\us$ out of 136$\us$), with the remainder doing useful compute.
+At 50\% pruning the workload drops below our 24$\us$ floor and we also become overhead-dominated---but the lower floor means we complete in 0.042\,ms versus FA2's 0.050\,ms.